Categorical Tori: Constructions of categorical tori

 be the equivalence of Lie-groupoids sending the object $x$ to $\exp(x)$.
 Note that $p$ does not possess a continuous inverse.
 The language developed in \cite{Schommer-Pries:Central_extensions} interprets together with the data inherited from Construction \ref{cons:strict}, as a 2-group object with multiplication

 in a suitable localization of the bicategory of Lie-groupoids.
 The equivalences in \eqref{eq:zig-zag} are those induced by $p$.
-Different communities have different language for the 1-morphisms in this localized bicategory $\mathbf{Bibun}$.
-Depending on taste, the reader may wish to think of this multiplication on $\mathfrak T$ as a {\em zig-zag}, a {\em span}, an {\em orbifold map}, an {\em anafunctor}, or a {\em bibundle}. \end{Cons} Our third construction is as a multiplicative bundle gerbe in the sense of \cite{Brylinski:Loop_spaces_characteristic_classes} and \cite{Carey:Johnson:Murray:Stevenson:Wang}. \begin{Cons} Let $\LE$ be the line bundle over $T\times T$ with multipliers
+Dif\/ferent communities have dif\/ferent language for the 1-morphisms in this localized bicategory $\mathbf{Bibun}$.
+Depending on taste, the reader may wish to think of this multiplication on~$\mathfrak T$ as a {\em zig-zag}, a {\em span}, an {\em orbifold map}, an {\em anafunctor}, or a {\em bibundle}. \end{Construction} Our third construction is as a multiplicative bundle gerbe in the sense of \cite{Brylinski:Loop_spaces_characteristic_classes} and~\cite{Carey:Johnson:Murray:Stevenson:Wang}. \begin{Construction} Let $\LE$ be the line bundle over $T\times T$ with multipliers

 $(m,n)\in\Lat\times\Lat$.
 We claim that over $T\times T\times T$ we have a canonical isomorphism